Wacom-Developer/personal-knowledge-library/README.md

     # Commit the changes of the ontology.
 This is very important to confirm changes.
     ontology_client.commit(admin_token, CONTEXT_NAME)
-    # Trigger graph updater.
+    # Trigger graph service.
 After the update the ontology is available and the new entities can be created
     knowledge_client.ontology_update(admin_token)

     res_entities, next_search_page = knowledge_client.search_labels(auth_key=admin_token, search_term=LEONARDO_DA_VINCI,